drizki/most-popular-android-apps/README.md

 # MOST POPULAR APPS

-This repository contain most popular Android apps to this date.
+This repository contain list of most popular Android apps to this date.

 ## Why